hcao10/link-in-bio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Haowei(Howard) Cao is a Ph.D. candidate in Computer Science at the University of Houston, showcasing a strong background in data analytics, image processing, visualization, and artificial intelligence.
+Haowei(Howard) Cao is a Master of Science candidate in Electrical and Computer Engineering at Johns Hopkins University.
+His prior studies at the University of Houston centered on Ph.D.-level research in Computer Science, showcasing a strong background in data analytics, image processing, visualization, and artificial intelligence.
 His research work is robust, with contributions to projects like Topic-based Indexing.
-Haowei has co-authored a paper under review for the IEEE 17th Pacific Visualization Symposium.
+Haowei has co-authored a paper under revision for the IEEE 17th Pacific Visualization Symposium.
 {style="text-align: justify; font-size: 0.8em;"}